SMZR 25x250 / N52 - magnetic roller

 - They do not lose strength over time.
 After about 10 years, their strength decreases by only ~1% (theoretically),

-- Significant importance in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and very advanced devices.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: